gigamesh/aud.io/README.md

 ## Developer guide:

 - Clone this repo
+- Install Docker
-- In cloned directory, run `npm install`
+- In a terminal while in the app directory, run `docker-compose build`
-- To build locally, run `npm run dev`
-- Install MongoDB & create a database called aud_io
+- Then run `docker-compose up -d`
+- after a few seconds, it should be running at `localhost` in your browser

 ### Deployment: